 String of Pearls plant:

 upside-down plants that grow on a trellis and climb up walls.
 They need medium light levels and humidity; when watering these plants, it is important not to let them dry out completely between waterings.
-These plants can be grown in the ground, but they’ll do well in pots, too. if you’re growing them indoors, make sure that the temperature around 20 degrees Celsius at night and there is enough sunlight.
+These plants can be grown in the ground, but they’ll do well in pots, too.

 Peace Lily plant:

-this one likes medium to high humidity, some shade, and moist soil with plenty of organic matter such as peat moss or leaf mold.
+This one likes medium to high humidity, some shade, and moist soil with plenty of organic matter such as peat moss or leaf mold.
 The bamboo plant is an indoor plant when you live in the northern hemisphere because it needs temperatures between 18 degrees Celsius at night and 25 degrees centigrade during the day for growth.
 If your plants are indoors, make sure that they stay somewhere where the temperature doesn’t dip below 14 degrees Celsius at night, so close off any doors that will create drafts and use curtains on windows if possible, just like we discussed before our peace lilies!
 They also need air circulation, so leave them in an area to receive at least some light and air movement.

 if you live in the northern hemisphere, this plant should be kept indoors during winter.
 This is because it needs temperatures between 18 degrees Celsius at night and 25 degrees centigrade during the day for growth.
-You’ll also need to keep it away from drafts or doorways by closing doors that will create cold drafts and using curtains on windows so that temperature doesn’t dip below 14 degrees Celsius at night, either like we discussed with our peace lilies before!
+You’ll also need to keep it away from drafts or doorways by closing doors that will create cold drafts and using curtains on windows so that the temperature doesn’t dip below 14 degrees Celsius at night, either like we discussed with our peace lilies before!
 It’s important that plants are able to get enough light, too, just like we talked about earlier with our bamboo palm, so make sure your plant is near a window or in the sunniest area of your home.

 peace lilies are cold-tolerant, so they can be kept outside during winter, but they do need some protection from frosts and drafts, as mentioned before.
 They’re also sensitive to bright sunlight, so make sure you keep this plant away from direct light, which can scorch leaves and burn flowers!
 For example, if you live in California, where it’s hot all year round, this might not bother them too much, though, because they are used to heat.